EnigmaCurry/EnigmaCurry-vcv-pack/README.md

 has 16 `TRIG` inputs, 16 `GATE` outputs, and 16 `END` outputs.
 The triggers are quantized to the incoming clock with configurable resolution.
 The `GATE` outputs are held high for the duration of each independent pulse.
-The `END` outputs are triggered on the clock cycle immediately preceding the end of each gate.
+The rising and falling edge of the gates are triggered on discrete `RISE/FALL` jacks. `END` outputs are triggered on the clock cycle immediately preceding the end of each gate.
 A single `LENGTH` parameter controls the length (1 -> 128) of each gate.
 All of the gates must share the same length, however they are triggered and held independently of each other.
 Use the external `CLOCK` signal, and the built-in clock divider, and pulse will count the exact amount of time to keep each gate open at different times.
 A shared `RESET` input will immediately reset all of the gates and the clock.

 ![Pulse](screenshots/Pulse.png)